If you’ve followed Helpjuice’s blog for a while now, you know that we’re all about strategic employee onboarding.

 Provide Open Access to Organizational Knowledge

-In order to provide the self-driven onboarding experience we just mentioned, you’ll need to give your new hires open access to your organization’s collective knowledge.
+In order to provide the self-driven onboarding experience we just mentioned, you’ll need to give your new hires open access to your organization’s collective knowledge, such as with a knowledge base software.

 (Source)